jischr/sharedsignals/openid-caep-interoperability-profile-1_0.md

 with the same Receiver

 **Reading Stream Configuration**
-: A Receiver MUST be able to obtain current Stream configuration from the Transmitter by providing a valid authorization
+: A Transmitter MUST be able to provide  current Stream configuration to the Receiver when requested with valid authorization

 **Getting the Stream Status**
-: A Receiver MUST be able to obtain the current Stream status from the Transmitter by providing a valid authorization
+: A Transmitter MUST be able to provide the current Stream status to the Receiver when requested with valid authorization

 **Stream Verification**
-: A Receiver MUST be able to verify the liveness of the Stream by requesting that the Transmitter send it a Stream Verification event by providing a valid authorization
+: A Transmitter MUST be able to support a Stream Verification event from a Receiver when requested with valid authorization.

-## Receivers {#common-receivers}
+## Receivers

 Receivers MUST implement the following features:

 ### Delivery Methods {#common-receiver-delivery}

-Receivers MUST be able to accept events using the Push-Based Security Event Token (SET) Delivery Using HTTP {{RFC8935}} specification and the Poll-Based Security Event Token (SET) Delivery Using HTTP {{RFC8936}} specification.
+Receivers MUST be able to accept events using:

+* Push-Based Security Event Token (SET) Delivery Using HTTP {{RFC8935}}
+* Poll-Based Security Event Token (SET) Delivery Using HTTP {{RFC8936}}

+### JWKS URI {#receiver-jwks-uri}

+The Receiver MUST obtain the signature key through the "jwks_uri" from the Transmitters Configuration Metadata as defined in Section 7.1 of {{SSF}}

+### Authorization Schemes {#receivers-authorization-schemes}

+The Receiver MUST use OAuth 2.0 {{RFC6749}} as the authorization when making requests to the Transmitter's stream configuration APIs.

 ### Implicitly Added Subjects {#common-receiver-subjects}

-Receivers MUST assume that all subjects are implicitly included in a Stream, without any `AddSubject` method invocations.
+The Receiver MUST assume that all subjects are implicitly included in a Stream, without any `AddSubject` method invocations.

+### Streams {#receiver-common-stream-configuration}

+In all streams created by the Receiver, the following MUST be true:

+#### Delivery {#common-delivery}

+A Receiver MUST send a Create Stream request that includes either of the following delivery methods:

+* urn:ietf:rfc:8935 (Push)
+* urn:ietf:rfc:8936 (Poll)

+#### Stream Control {#receivers-stream-control}

+The following Stream Configuration API Methods MUST be supported:

+**Creating a Stream**
+: Receivers MUST be able to create a Stream with the Transmitter using valid authorization.

+**Reading Stream Configuration**
+: A Receiver MUST be able to obtain current Stream configuration from the Transmitter using valid authorization

+**Getting the Stream Status**
+: A Receiver MUST be able to obtain the current Stream status from the Transmitter using valid authorization

+**Stream Verification**
+: A Receiver MUST be able to verify the liveness of the Stream by requesting that the Transmitter send a Stream Verification event using valid authorization

 ## Event Subjects {#common-event-subjects}